You may have heard of it but just exactly what is the Net Promoter Score and why is everyone talking about it?

 Responses: 1: Strongly Disagree to 7 Strongly Agree

 Customer Sanctification has been used in customer feedback surveys for decades.
 The question is worded thus:

 How satisfied were you with the company’s performance, on a scale of 1, Very Satisfied to 5, Very Satisfied.

 The key downside of Customer Satisfaction is its lack of predictive power.
 Generally satisfied customers don’t often behave much differently to generally dissatisfied customers.
 To overcome this issue, proponents recommend using the “top 2 box” results.

 To calculate the Top 2 Box results you simply add the results for the top two scores, in this case 4 and 5.

 How to Implement NPS

-There are 5 stages to properly launch a Net Promoter Score process.
+But, overall, there are 5 stages to properly launch Net Promoter Score in a business.

 For a detailed description of the process you can download our Business Leaders’ Practical Guide to Implementing Net Promoter.